deeheber/danielle-heberling-dot-xyz/content/blog/works-on-my-computer/index.md

 1. Have a non-prod cloud environment where you can test code changes before deploying to prod.
 It's good to catch problems before your end users do. ❤️
 2. If you're running servers locally as part of your development loop, authenticate locally using similar permissions that the production server uses.
 This will help catch permissions issues sooner. 🤓
 3. If you're working on a serverless first team, do not attempt to run your application locally.
 Instead, deploy your code to a sandbox account and test it there.
 One AWS account per developer.
-If you're working on a serverless first team, do not attempt to run your app locally.
 It's also a great way to get more familiar with troubleshooting in the cloud. 🙌🏻

 ## Reflections